Nunzio Otello Francesco Gioacchino: Later life

 Schloss Frohsdorf in the Austrian countryside.
 Heavy renovations done after 1945 showcase design changes.

 Otello eventually accompanied Caroline Bonaparte after the death her husband, Joachim Murat.
 Although subject to suspicion by Neapolitan officials, many denied his involvement with Murat, and thanks to his high stature with the Neapolitan people, he was allowed to return to his estate in Castellamare.
 However, in 1817, Caroline purchased the Schloss Frohsdorf in Lower Austria for 400,000 groschen (around 10,000,000 euros today) under the pseudonym of 'Lipona,' an anagram for 'Napoli.'
 Caroline brought countless paintings, artifacts, and furniture with her from Naples, around 5 boatloads worth of decorations, along with her new husband, Francesco MacDonald.
-Otello accompanied Caroline to the estate, where he would live as the primary servant of the house until Caroline sold it to General Alexander Yermoloff, a Russian veteran of the Napoleonic wars in 1828.
+Otello accompanied Caroline to the estate, where he would live as the primary servant of the house until Caroline sold it to General Alexander Yermolov, a Russian veteran of the Napoleonic Wars in 1828.
 It is unknown what the fate of Otello was after this sale, as he did not accompany Caroline to America in 1830.